 5. Tell the truth

 (I am not joking, telling the truth can be a provocation – especially if no one else dares to).
 I guess most of us know how hard it can sometimes be to face the truth.
 If everyone shies away from speaking up, it might be worth a try to be the one putting the truth into words.
 Sometimes… other times people will rather shoot the messenger than listen to hard facts (but even then you will make an impact).
 With content marketing, you might have the advantage that your audience will face the truth in their own quiet office and do not need to admit to it publicly.
-If you push the right buttons you have a chance of being the knight on the white horse who brings salvation in form of truth.
+If you push the right buttons you have a chance of being the knight on the white horse who brings salvation in the form of truth.

-Recently it seemed to be a favorable half truth to complain about Facebook reach being dead.
+Recently it seemed to be a favorable half-truth to complain about Facebook reach being dead.
 These posts all got a lot of attention.
-But in the end this “provocation” was so overused that it was not really a provocation any more.
+But in the end, this “provocation” was so overused that it was not really a provocation anymore.
 Jon Loomer turned this around using the unveiling of this scam as a provocation in itself with his article “No, Facebook Organic Page Reach Is Not Dead”.

 The power of provocation lies in its ability to capture interest and to start a conversation.
 Your provocation needs to keep that in mind.
 No one joins a discussion that does not have some strong points, and you do not want to be labeled an asshole or idiot in the process.
 Your provocation has to leave room for arguments and it has to take a stand on its own.
 Simply to follow everyone else around is not a provocation – even if the argument was one when it started.
-Repeating the same provocation over and over again, turns it from a provocation into an echo that gets more quiet with each repetition.
+Repeating the same provocation over and over again turns it from a provocation into an echo that gets quieter with each repetition.

 If you play your cards right, provocation has the power to not only provide a new angle to old stories, by opening the conversation and allowing new points of view our provocation also has the power to engage your audience and start the conversation – no better way to build connections.